<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Tell a story.
 Share a case study, or reveal how other customers made the leap and the results they got.

 • Say something humorous.
-Or include an out of place slide that lightens the mood.
+Or include an out-of-place slide that lightens the mood.

-PRO TIP: When you’re moving your mouse around, you want them to follow along so you know exactly what you’re doing.
-But sometimes the connection lags, their attention moves elsewhere, or it just doesn’t stand out on the screen enough.
-Download Mouseposé for Mac ($9.99 from the Mac App Store) or PointerFocus for Windows (free) to make it stupid simple for them to follow along.
+PRO TIP: When you're moving your mouse around, you want them to follow along so you know exactly what you're doing.
+But sometimes the connection lags, their attention moves elsewhere, or it just doesn't stand out on the screen enough.
+Download Mouseposé for Mac ($9.99 from the Mac App Store) or PointerFocus for Windows (free) to make it simple for them to follow along.

 Cirrus Insight.
 Men shake hands to close deal.